webappio/sanic/README.md

 # Sanic Omnitool

-Sanic is an all-in-one tool to build, test, and deploy software organized in a [Monorepo](https://en.wikipedia.org/wiki/Monorepo), where:
+Sanic is an all-in-one tool to build, test, and deploy software organized in a [Monorepo](https://en.wikipedia.org/wiki/Monorepo)

-1. The only things to be built are distinct [Docker](https://www.docker.com/) services with single Dockerfiles
-2. Deployment is done with [Kubernetes](https://kubernetes.io/)
-3. Unit tests are stored in Dockerfiles in a folder named "dockerfiles" in each service

 ## Why?